project-gemmi/gemmi/docs/mol.rst

    HETATM 6495  CAX R58 A 502      17.143 -29.934   7.180  1.00 58.54           C
    HETATM 6496 CAX3 R58 A 502      16.438 -31.175   6.663  1.00 57.68           C

+Columns 18-20 contain the residue name (CCD code).
+When the PDB ran out of three-character codes in 2023, it started assigning codes with 4+ characters, which no longer fit into the PDB format.
+The tilde-hetnam extension addresses this issue: long CCD code is substituted with 3 characters, of which the last one is a tilde (``~``);
+the original code is stored in columns 72-79 of the HETNAM record.

 Columns 23-27 contain a sequence ID.
 It consists of a number (columns 23-26) and, optionally, also an insertion code (A-Z) in column 27: